tugapse/ai/templates/task/code_comment.md

 Give as much detail as possible include valid examples.

 **RULES**
-* Understand what the code is doing so you can provide a much richer comment
+* Understand what the code is doing so you can provide a richer comment